 |College Students||$100 for up to 25 students||$150 for up to 25 students|

 For more than 200 years, the New-York Historical Society has been preserving and exhibiting artwork.
-In Collector’s Choice, we’re excited to showcase a selection of paintings that characterize the highly individual tastes and remarkable contributions of several New York City collectors.
-Dive into the stories of these illustrious artworks on our docent-led gallery tour.
+Dive into the stories of many illustrious artworks on our docent-led gallery tour.
 Learn about some of the most renowned works in our collection, ranging in date from the 14th through the 21st centuries, including Thomas Cole's iconic "Course of Empire" series and Charles Willson Peale's Peale Family Portrait.
 Plus, marvel at Picasso’s magnificent Le Tricorne ballet curtain, the largest piece on view in the United States by the Spanish artist.

 Explore our world-renowned permanent collection on our one-of-a-kind highlights tour.
 Our specially trained guides lead you through the Smith Gallery, showcasing New York’s central role in the creation of the United States.
 The tour continues on the second floor where a selection of our more than 40,000 historic objects tells the story of Gotham, from its early days as a Dutch colony to the cosmopolitan metropolis of today.

 Despite enormous obstacles, women across the spectrum of race and class exercised power and effected change even before they could access the ballot box.
 Discover the untold stories of women whose contributions to American culture, politics, and society altered the course of history.